zonemanager/zonemanager/README.md

 ## Amazon Route53

-1. Buy or move your domain to Amazon Route53, create hosted zone for it and note its ID.
+First, buy or move your domain to Amazon Route53, create hosted zone for it and note its ID.

-2. Install `awscli` AWS command line tool:
+Install `awscli` AWS command line tool:

 ```
 apt-get install python-pip